 The first thing we do with this recipe is allow the new PostgreSQL server to retrieve data from the primary server.
-There are a few ways to do this, but for the sake of demonstration, we created a rule for the server at 192.168.56.20 to connect to the replication pseudodatabase.
-This allows tools such as pg_basebackup to copy database files from the primary database when we initialize the replica.
+There are a few ways to do this, but for the sake of demonstration, we created a rule for the server at 192.168.56.20 to connect to the replication pseudo-database.
+This allows tools such as pg\basebackup to copy database files from the primary database when we initialize the replica.
+Once we reload the configuration files, rep\user should have sufficient access to copy PostgreSQL data files.

-In a related concern, we must ensure that the wal_level setting of the primary server is set to hot_standby and that max_wal_senders is a value greater than 0.
+In a related concern, we must ensure that the wal\level setting of the primary server is set to hot\standby and that max\wal\senders is a value greater than 0.
 Earlier chapters on configuring PostgreSQL have already made this suggestion, but this recipe won't work at all if these parameters are set wrong.
-We restart PostgreSQL after modifying these settings to force it to use the new values.
-This also has the added benefit of integrating the changes to pg_hba.conf so rep_user has sufficient access to copy PostgreSQL data files.

-Next, we should make sure that rep_user exists.
+Next, we should make sure that rep\user exists.
 Earlier chapters contained instructions to create this user, but it doesn't hurt to double-check.
 Regardless of what user we use to copy data, it must have the replication permission used in the CREATE USER syntax.